 Therefore, we have structured a variety of compensation arrangements and approved payments to recruit executive talent.
 Several of these compensation arrangements provided for the transfer of equivalent benefits that several of our executive officers enjoyed while they worked for Boeing.
 See the discussion accompanying the Nonqualified Deferred Compensation and Pension Plan table below.
 In other cases, the Compensation Committee has approved cash payments designed to compensate individual executive officers for compensation that they would forgo by leaving their current employers.
-For the named executive officers, those payments for 2008 (and with regard to named executive officers in 2006 and 2007, those payments for 2006 and 2007) are listed in the Summary Compensation Table for Fiscal Years 2006, 2007 and 2008 below.
-Payments designed to compensate for forgone bonuses are listed under the Bonus column of that table, and payments designed to compensate for forgone bonuses are listed under the Bonus column of that table.
+No such payments were made to named executive officers in 2009.
+For the named executive officers who were also named executive officers in 2007 and/or 2008, those payments for the year(s) in which they were named executive officers are listed in the Summary Compensation Table for Fiscal Years 2007, 2008 and 2009 below.
+Payments designed to compensate for forgone salary and general benefits are listed under the All Other Compensation column of that table, and payments designed to compensate for forgone bonuses are listed under the Bonus column of that table.
 The Compensation Committee believes that its decision to adopt those compensation arrangements and approve those payments was reasonable and necessary to achieve overall Company goals and was consistent with our compensation philosophy.

 Perquisites and Personal Benefits.
 Perquisites and other benefits represent a small part of the overall compensation package for our executive officers, and are offered only after consideration of business need.
 The Compensation Committee annually reviews the perquisites and other personal benefits that we provide to our executive officers.
-For 2006, 2007 and 2008, the primary perquisites and personal benefits were private use of aircraft and other travel expenses, Company-provided automobiles, Company contributions to defined contribution plans and life insurance coverage, financial planning services provided by the Company, relocation expenses, and club memberships.
-We maintain certain country club memberships for the purpose of business entertainment which memberships, by club rules, are in our executive officers names.
-When an executive officer uses a club membership to the executive officer as personal income.
-When an executive officer also uses a membership for personal reasons, we attribute the value of the memberships one each to our chief executive officer and our chief financial officer.
-For 2006, 2007 and 2008, Mr. Turner did not make personal use of his club membership and Mr. Schmidt did make personal use of his club membership.
-The amounts attributed to Mr. Schmidt are shown in the Summary Compensation Table for Fiscal Years 2006, 2007 and 2008 below.
+For 2007, 2008 and 2009, the primary perquisites and personal benefits were private use of aircraft and other travel expenses, Company-provided automobiles, Company contributions to defined contribution plans and life insurance coverage, financial planning services provided by the Company, relocation expenses, and club memberships.
+We maintain certain country club memberships for the purpose of business entertainment which memberships, by club rules, are in our executive officers-names.
+When an executive officer uses a club membership exclusively for Company business purposes, it is our policy not to attribute the cost of such membership to the executive officer as personal income.
+When an executive officer also uses a membership for personal reasons, we attribute the value of the membership to the executive officer as additional income.
+For each of 2007, 2008 and 2009, we authorized two club memberships-one each to the Company-s chief executive officer and former chief financial officer.
+For 2007, 2008 and 2009, Mr. Turner did not make personal use of his club membership and Mr. Schmidt did make personal use of his club membership.
+The amounts attributed to Mr. Schmidt are shown in the-Summary Compensation Table for Fiscal Years 2007, 2008 and 2009-below.